w3c/wai-tutorials/source/forms/multi-step.html.erb.md

   - SCR16
 ---

 Where possible, divide long forms into multiple smaller forms that constitute a series of logical steps or stages.
-This helps make long forms less daunting and easier to understand, in particular for people with less computer skills and people with different types of cognitive disabilities.
+This helps make long forms less daunting and easier to understand, particularly for people who are less experienced using computers or who have various cognitive disabilities.
 The following basic principles should apply for multi-step forms:

 - Repeat [overall instructions](instructions.html#overall-instructions) on every page.
 - Split the form up according to the topic of the form fields on a page.
 For example, in an online shop, shipping and payment information are on separate pages.
 - Make is easy to skip (pages of) optional form fields.
 If a page is optional it makes sense to mention this information in the main heading of the page as well.
-- Don’t give users a time limit to fill out the form, if possible.
+- If possible, don’t give users a time limit to fill out the form.
 If you do need a time limit, provide a checkbox that allows the user to adjust or extend the time limit.

 ## Indicating progress
 {:.newex}

-If possible, the first form page should explain how many pages will follow, and on each page the user should be informed about the progress he is making.
+If possible, the first form page should explain how many pages will follow, and on each page users should be informed about the progress they are making.

 ### Using the page title
 {:.ap}